Loyalty program benefits include a lift in sales

 (Source: eMarketer; Bond Brand Loyalty)

-At the end of the day, the key to a successful loyalty program is making sure your customers feel valued for supporting your business.
+At the end of the day, the key to a successful loyalty and reward effort is making sure your customers feel valued for supporting your business.
 Customers who feel like a business doesn’t care if they come back or not will often spend their money somewhere else instead.
-Speak with your payments processor today to get started on the path to a specially tailored rewards program that works for your brand.
+Speak with Vantiv today to get started on the path to a specially tailored rewards program that works for your brand.